IvannaZimina/Order-Window-React-Redux-LocalStorage/README.md

 # Task
-Create e wep-app with order window to buy some goods.
+Create e web-app with order window to buy some goods.

 ## Stack
 ### Backend